fabstao/fabsk8s/README.md

 1. Clone this repo
 2. Edit the hosts inventory file, follow the template (specify private key file, desired hostname and IP address of the cluster interface)
-3. On Fedora systems execute: `ansible-playbook -i hosts prerpm.yaml` then REBOOT
+3. On RPM/DNF based systems execute: `ansible-playbook -i hosts prerpm.yaml` then REBOOT
 4. Execute: `ansible-playbook -i hosts install.yaml`
 5. Playbook will retrieve kubeconfig file to current directory, you should have a matching version installation of kubectl client
 6. (Optional) Execute `deployDashboard.sh` and use the printed token to access Kubernetes UI dashboard